brson/stdx/README.md

 * The more people use the `stdx` version lock the more assurance they get they get.
 This plays into future Rusts LTS directions.

-With high standards of quality on a small selection of important crates we can create a high degree of confidence in a larger core of the Rust ecosystem.
+By applying high quality standards to a small selection of critical crates we can create a high degree of confidence in a larger core of the Rust ecosystem.

 ## Selection criteria